(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 Door frames, mantlepieces, floorboards even, windows, details of paint colors—everything—was documented.
 Look at one of the plans drawn below of the McLean House.

 One of the meticulous drawings of the McLean House site, on the outside.
 These later helped in reconstructing the building as it was that day in 1865.
-Image Source: Thinking Beyond the “Surrender Grounds, by Josh Howard, for the National Park Service, May 2022.
+Image Source: Thinking Beyond the “Surrender Grounds,” by Josh Howard, for the National Park Service, May 2022.

-But alas, the disassembled house, carefully packed, lay on the premises because the new owner had no funding to cart it away.
-The seasons passed, summer heat bleached the packages, and winter snows laid their cold hands over the remains of the house, until the courthouse burned down in 1892.
+The seasons passed, summer heat bleached the packages, and winter snows laid their cold hands over the remains of Wilmer McLean’s house, until the courthouse burned down in 1892.

 No one had the heart to go on at the village, it seemed, when the courthouse was moved to nearby Appomattox Station.